SpiderOak/SpiderOakMobileClient/README.md

 	- Build tool for minimising, running and tests
 - Node and npm - [http://nodejs.org/](http://nodejs.org/)
     - Node package manager for Grunt Add-ons
-    - We require Node 4 and not Node 5 due to Cordova incompatibilities.
+    - We require Node 0.12.9 and not Node 5 due to our version of Cordova's incompatibilities.
 We recommend using [nvm](https://github.com/creationix/nvm) to manage multiple Node installations.
 - PhantomJS - [http://phantomjs.org/](http://phantomjs.org/)